 The Midwest Smart Work Zone Deployment Initiative (MwSWZDI) was established in 1999 as a Federal Highway Administration, (FHWA), pooled fund study to promote and coordinate research related to safety and mobility in work zones among several cooperating states: Iowa, Kansas, Missouri, Nebraska, and Wisconsin.
 The association name has been subsequently changed to Smart Work Zone Deployment Initiative, (SWZDI).
 Originally administered through the University of Nebraska and later by the Kansas Department of Transportation, the FHWA and cooperating states recommended transfer of administration and coordination responsibilities to the Iowa Department of Transportation, (DOT) and the Institute for Transportation, (InTrans) at Iowa State University in calendar year 2005.
-In 2019, three additional states also started to provide fund to SWZDI.
-These states include Illinois, Michigan, and Texas.
+In 2019, three additional states also started to provide funds to SWZDI.
+These states included Illinois, Michigan, and Texas.
+In 2022, Minnesota also joined the pooled fund.
+A total of 9 states are now involved.